 Teaching English to Teens and Pre-Teens

-Approaches, practices and mindsets we need to to develop in our learners and in ourselves as teachers.
+In collaboration with Koekoeā Studio, we look at the approaches, practices and mindsets we need to to develop in our learners and in ourselves as teachers.

 • Understanding development from childhood to adulthood: The cognitive, physical, social, and emotional changes taking place.